RenzHoly/blog/resume.md

 Overview
 ----
-- Rich engineering experience and familiar with regular algorithm
+- Rich engineering experience and good base of algorithm
-- Passionate about the latest technologies, further, the principles behind them
+- Passionate about the latest technologies and the principles behind them
 - Familiar with Node.js, Java, C. Know about Groovy, Haskell
 - Practiced with TDD and regular design patterns
 - Experience with OS, compiler, SCM, demoboard, Raspberry Pi